Stark is officially on Figma!

 - Scroll down to Stark and click

 Alternatively: You can find us in the Popular or Featured section on the main plugin screen ;)

 About the Contrast Checker

 After installing, Stark will be available in the top menu bar by clicking: Plugins > Stark.
 From there, you can select the contrast checker which is used to verify if the contrast ratio of your UI colors are high enough to be seen by a variety of individuals.

 All based on WCAG math and standards.
-For more info on what contrast checking is and how it works, check out our What is AA versus AAA? article.
+For more info on what contrast checking is and how it works, check out our Accessible contrast ratios and A-levels explained article.